Dreaming in Code

 Rosenberg spent time observing the organization at work and wrote about its milestones and problems.
-The book intersperses narrative with explanations of software development philosophy, methodology, and process, referring to The Mythical Man-Month and other texts of the field.
-In a review in the Atlantic, James Fallows compared the book to Tracy Kidder's The Soul of a New Machine.
+The book combines narrative with explanations of software development philosophy, methodology, and process, referring to The Mythical Man-Month and other texts of the field.
+In a review published in the Atlantic, James Fallows compared the book to Tracy Kidder's The Soul of a New Machine.

 At the time of the book's publication, OSAF had not yet released Chandler 1.0.
 Chandler 1.0 was released on August 8, 2008.